Scalable Learning from Probability Measures with Mean Measure Quantization: Main results

-Throughout this section, the supports of the probability measures $(\mu^{(i)})_{i=1}^N$ are supposed to be included in a compact set $\mathcal{X}\subset \mathbb{R}^d$.
-To reduce the computational costs of solving ML problems involving $N$ measures $(\mu^{(i)})_{i=1}^N$ with large supports, we propose two quantization methods to approximate the $\mu^{(i)}$'s with discrete measures supported on $K$ points.
-These methods are described in the following and illustrated in Figure \ref{fig:illustration}.
+Let $\mu^{(1)}, \cdots, \mu^{(N)}$ be $N$ probability measures in $\mathcal{P}(\mathcal{X})$ where $\mathcal{X}\subset\mathbb{R}^d$ is a compact set.
+To reduce computational costs when dealing with measures with large supports, we propose to approximate the input measures using a shared set of $K$ atoms and measure-specific weights.
+The method consists in solving the following problem: